welldonestudio/welldonestudio.github.io/docs/provider-api/method.md

 ### Example

 The following is an example of sending a transaction on Ethereum network.
-You need to request testnet ETH from the [faucet](https://www.allthatnode.com/faucet/ethereum.dsrv).
+A faucet is required to transmit a transaction.
+[The following URL](https://www.allthatnode.com/faucet/ethereum.dsrv) will send you a tap of the Ethereum Ropsten testnet token.

 ```jsx live
 function sendTransaction() {